danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 :   *Figure 4.4: The tracker points on a face*

 The program uses the webcam to do face capture and facial recognition:
 1. `createCapture()`: This is a HTML5 <video> element (part of the DOM) that captures the feed from a webcam.
 In relation to this function you can define the size of the screen capture (which depends on the resolution of the webcam) and position on screen, e.g. `capture.size(640,480);` and `capture.position(0,0);`

 2. The three lines related to ctracker are: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, you first need to initialize the ctracker library, select the classified model (to be discussed in Chapter 10, "Machine Learning"), and start tracking from the video source.

-3. `ctracker.getPosition()`: While we get the tracker points into an array `position`, a for-loop is used to loop through all 70 tracker points and return the position in terms of x and y coordinates as a two-dimensional array in the form of `position[][]`.
+3. `ctracker.getPosition()`: While we get the tracker points into an array `position`, a for-loop is used to loop through all 71 tracker points (as it starts with 0 and ends with 70) and return the position in terms of x and y coordinates as a two-dimensional array in the form of `position[][]`.
 The first dimension ([]) of the position array indicates the tracker points from 0 to 70.
 The second dimension ([][]) retrieves the x and y coordinates of the tracker points.
 Since the position of the like button follows that of the mouth, and the tracker point for the mouth is s60, the program will then return the position as an array: `positions[60][0]-20` and `positions[60][1]`.
 The second array's dimensions of [0] and [1] refer to the x and y coordinates.

 4. The final part is to draw the ellipses to cover the face.
 A for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of the ellipses.